dreamcatcher-tech/dev.to/blog-posts/anonymous-coding/anonymous-coding.md

 1. Linked cloud accounts, that if one cloud service is accessed on clearnet, other might be able to trace back
 1. Dev projects might try to make data requests out to other sites - none of our sites should ever request anything from outside the current realm
 1. Vscode might follow links in code base - turn this off by disabling any kind of vscode link detection in user wide settings
-1. opened cloud anonymous account url in clearnet after clicking on url in keepass and having it open automatically in chrome, not behind tor
+1. opening one of the anonymous account url's in clearnet by clicking on url in keepass and having it open automatically in default browser, which is not behind tor
 1. Generating information inside the project that can be correlated somehow.
 1. Credit card acquisition
    1. Paying with electronic means